lukaasos/earthdata_aod/README.md

 The "process_final" filter data and put in a dataframe.
 After this process, you can make your analysis.

-#### Read the documentation of the MODIS product.
+Read the documentation of the MODIS product.

-#### You will create a test csv file in "loop_hdf.ipynb", but you will use the others csv files to pass throug "process_final.ipynb".
+You will create a test csv file in "loop_hdf.ipynb", but you will use the others csv files to pass throug "process_final.ipynb".

+#### you can download the data in https://urs.earthdata.nasa.gov/home, and the tutorial to download you can check in "tutorial_modis.pdf"